 Moreover, aged garlic extract can reverse the aging of the arteries and arterial stiffness.
 Also, it can lower high levels of total cholesterol, and especially, LDL-cholesterol.
 Additionally, it has a blood thinning effect, decreasing the risk of blood clotting and thrombosis, without increasing the risk of bleeding!
 Hence, aged garlic extract protects the heart.

+But, for better results, we should get adequate amounts of certain vitamins.
+Garlic acts synergistically with riboflavin, vitamin B6, folate, and vitamin B12 in order to lower high blood pressure.
 These vitamins are necessary for converting sulfur components in garlic into hydrogen sulphide, which relaxes blood vessels and causes vasodilation.